ilamanov/recaster/README.md

 You can add your own components too! **You can remix your Farcaster experience by deploying your own components and using them permissionlessly!**

+If you want to go fully trustless, you can clone this repo and serve your own wrapper.
+You own the entire code!

 ## Why on-chain UI?

 UI components and smart contracts have a lot in common.
 They are bother very composable and benefit from being decentralized.